Using launch arguments for easier Core Data and SwiftData debugging

 In this post, I want to show you some Core Data related Launch Arguments that will help you debug and validate your Core Data related code.
 Let's start by using Launch Arguments to see what Core Data does under the hood.
 Next, we'll see how to detect most of your threading problems in Core Data.

-Sometimes when you use Core Data you want to open the underlying SQLite file to see whether your data is actually stored as expected, or maybe you want to inspect the database structure.
-To do this, you need to know where Core Data has stored your SQLite file, this can be especially challenging when you're running on the simulator.
+Sometimes, you want to open the underlying SQLite for your app file to see whether your data is actually stored as expected, or maybe you want to inspect the database structure.
+To do this, you need to know where the underlying SQLite file is stored which can be especially challenging when you're running on the simulator.
 Because let's be honest, we don't know what the UUID of our simulator is and we most certainly don't want to have to figure out its location every time we need to find our SQLite file.

-Luckily, you can use a Launch Argument to get Core Data to log some information to the console.
+Luckily, you can use a Launch Argument to log some information to the console.
 To add a Launch Argument, use to top menu in Xcode to go to Product -> Scheme -> Edit Scheme... (cmd + >).
 Select the Run configuration and go to the Arguments tab as shown in the following screenshot:

-To get Core Data to log information to the console, click the + button under the Launch Arguments and add the following argument:
+To get information logged to the console, click the + button under the Launch Arguments and add the following argument:

 -com.apple.CoreData.SQLDebug 1